 This is a general survey of the field of physical therapy and its role in the healthcare system.
 Students are introduced to the types of procedures utilized in physical therapy, the organization of a physical therapy department, and the types of patients treated with physical therapy.
 Professional ethics, legal aspects, the healthcare team, financing the healthcare system, and the relationship of physical therapy to other health services is reviewed.
 Students learn selected medical abbreviations, medical terminology, and origins, insertions, innervations, and actions of select muscles.
-Students visit two different types of physical therapy departments.
+It is recommended that students visit two different types of physical therapy departments to observe a work day.
 They also spend a day in a wheelchair.
 The role of the physical therapist assistant and working relationship between the physical therapist and the physical therapist assistant will be stressed throughout the course.

-PTA 102 Applied Kinesiology 31⁄2:3:2:0
+PTA 102 Applied Kinesiology 31/2:3:2:0

-Prerequisite(s): BIO 163; PTA 101; PHY 103

-Corequisite(s): PTA 103, 201
+Prerequisite(s): BIO 163: PTA 101: PHY 103 Corequisite(s): PTA 103, 201